 Chesapeake Forum is an intellectual cooperative of lifelong learning, with courses planned, run, and led by dedicated volunteer faculty.
 Chesapeake Forum is open to everyone who wishes to learn, and welcomes anyone willing to listen and discuss a myriad of topics with an open mind and a respectful curiosity for the views of others.

-With a continuously changing curriculum, Chesapeake Forum offers sessions on current events, cooking, literature, history, art, music, and writing along with outdoor courses on birding, tree identification, and much more.
-There is also an occasion trip to a museum or historic site of interest.
+With a continuously changing curriculum, Chesapeake Forum offers sessions on current events, science, literature, history, art, music, and writing along with outdoor courses on birding, ecology, and much more.
+There is also an occasional trip to museums or historic sites.

 Chesapeake Forum welcomes anyone willing to share their knowledge, experience, or passion.
 If you are interested in leading a Chesapeake Forum course, please complete the online course proposal form via the link provided below.

-Your contribution allows us to continue offering courses, discussions, presentations, field trips, and events that encompass diverse topics.
+Your contribution allows Chesapeake Forum to continue offering courses, discussions, presentations, field trips, and events that encompass diverse topics.